Multiway Junction Conditions: Booklets and Webs: Junction conditions in dilaton gravity

 Nevertheless, we will explore relatively simple scenarios in the following.
-For example, in the case with $d>1$ when all $\up \xi i_{\bar\mu\bar\nu}=0$, all $K^{[i]}$ and $\bar R$ become constants due to eqn~\eqref{nablaKxi} and~\eqref{K2-Xi2}.
-Then eqn~\eqref{K2-Xi2} provides us with $m$ independent algebraic equations
+For example, in the case with $d>1$ when all $\up \xi i_{\bar\mu\bar\nu}=0$, all $K^{[i]}$ and $\bar R$ become constants due to Eq.~\eqref{nablaKxi} and~\eqref{K2-Xi2}.
+Then Eq.~\eqref{K2-Xi2} provides us with $m$ independent algebraic equations